geoffreytools/type-lenses/README.md

 ### `Replace`

-Replace the queried piece of type with a new value in the parent type, or return the parent type unchanged if the query failed.
+Replace the queried piece of type with a new value in the parent type, or return the parent type unchanged if the query is `never` or doesn't match anything.

 #### Syntax
 `Replace<Query, Haystack, Value, Constraint?>`